This page gives you some basic information about the Island History Trust. See other pages for more details.

-30 years on, thanks to further funding from the Heritage Lottery Fund, and to more voluntary input and the support of Island History, Mike's fantastic photographs have now been digitised, archived and catalogued.
+30 years on, thanks to further funding from the Heritage Lottery Fund, and to more voluntary input and the support of Island History, Mike's fantastic photographs have been digitised, archived and catalogued.
 The nearly 1,500 images are an invaluable record of the Island which has gone.
-See for yourself the haunting beauty of derelict industrial workshops, the desolation of the abandoned docks and the vibrant life of the Island community at www.80sislandphotos.org.uk . email Mike your comments and say "thanks" for the great job he has done.
+See for yourself the haunting beauty of derelict industrial workshops, the desolation of the abandoned docks and the vibrant life of the traditional Island community at www.80sislandphotos.org.uk . email Mike your comments and say "thanks" for the great job he has done.